Yandex Cloud

 virtualservice.networking.istio.io/recommender-vs created

 2. Refresh the test app page several times.
-When there is a response delay, the recommendations section is not displayed, although the request is handled by the v2 pod.
-The app handles a failure of recommender correctly.
+When a response delay occurs, the recommendations panel does not show up, even though the v2 pod is handling the request.
+The app correctly handles a recommender failure.

 To roll back the VirtualService configuration, run this command: